ivankravets/python-portable-darwin_arm/README.md

-# python-portable-darwin_arm
-Portable Python for Mac ARM
+Portable Python for Apple ARM